Supporting Aboriginal students

 Aboriginal students occasionally experience problems which impact on their studies.
 If you are struggling, staff in the Aboriginal Programs branch can provide confidential support.

-Indigenous Tutorial Assistance Scheme
+Aboriginal Tutorial Assistance Scheme

-a student who would benefit from additional academic support, contact Aboriginal Programs.
+If you have a student who would benefit from additional academic support, contact Aboriginal Programs.
 If you have the skills to deliver tutorial support, send us an email and let us know of your availability.

 Program development support